e271828e/Flight.jl/docs/notes/design/framework_spec.md

 anomalous writer ever touched an unclaimed slot through a framework defect, the slot visibly fighting is a diagnosable anomaly — continuous re-staging would mask the invariant violation at render rate.
-Side benefit: staging traffic (and trace noise) drops from render-rate-while-grabbed to actual edits. **Claim-transition policy:** if a device claims a slot mid-interaction (attach during a drag — a deliberate act concurrent with a held grab, vanishingly rare), the widget flips read-only at the next render and the drain discards the stale entry — `StaleInteractiveEntry`, §12.3's derived surface moving between staging and drain — with a warning.
+Side benefit: staging traffic (and trace noise) drops from render-rate-while-grabbed to actual edits.
+No claim-transition policy exists, because no claim transition can occur mid-run (§12.3's freeze); the one liveness-adjacent display rule is the orphan case — a read-only widget whose claiming device's task has died renders the fact in its provenance ("claimed by `T16000M` — task dead", §12.7's heartbeat surfaced in place), so an orphaned slot is visible where the user is looking, not only in the status panel.

 The panel-authoring calling convention — what the drawing context carries, how widgets name their component's ports, how an assembly's panel composes